-In the early 1990s, the U.S. Marine Corps issued a set of excellent doctrinal manuals, beginning with the FMFM 1, Warfighting.
-Warfighting and its companion manuals, Campaigning, Tactics and Command & Control, laid out Third Generation (maneuver) warfare clearly and concisely.
+In the early 1990s, the U.S. Marine Corps issued a set of excellent doctrinal Manuals, beginning with the FMFM 1, Warfighting.
+Warfighting and its companion manuals, Campaigning, Tactics and Command & Control, laid out Third Generation (maneuver) and its warfare clearly and concisely.

-However, in the meantime war has moved on.
-The United States Armed Forces are currently engaged in two Fourth Generation wars, in Afghanistan and Iraq.
+Since their publication, however, warfare has evolved.
+The United States Armed Forces are currently engaged in a number of Fourth Generation wars, most significantly in Afghanistan and Iraq.
 More such conflicts seem likely.
-At the same time, the intellectual renaissance in the U.S. Marine Corps that created the earlier FMFMs seems to have come to an end, at least on the official level.
+At the same time, the intellectual renaissance in the U.S. Marine Corps that created the earlier MCDPs seems to have taken a long pause.